nbicocchi/learn-microservices/modules/tools/slides/4 - Boilerplate code (Lombok).md

 # Boilerplate Code Reduction with Lombok

 In this guide, we will explore how to significantly reduce the amount of boilerplate code in Java.
 While Java is a powerful language, it often becomes verbose when handling routine tasks or complying with framework practices.
-This verbosity doesn't add much business value, and that's where Lombok comes in to make us more productive.
+This verbosity doesn't add much business value, and that's where [Project Lombok](https://projectlombok.org/) comes in to improve productivity.

 ## Project Dependencies